top of page

 Is City Slams just a California program?

-No. City Slams starts out in California during the first half of 2023 but then rapidly expands to other states in the western region of the United States.
-By the end of 2026, City Slams will be a national program that operates in all 50 states.
+No. City Slams starts out in California but then rapidly expands to other states in the western region of the United States.
+By the end of 2028, City Slams will be a national program that operates in all 50 states.

 How many players per City Slams team?